Ashok0/EnderalVREssentials-Nightly/README.md

 ## Included Mods and Tools (Skyrim VR Installation Folder)
 [**SKSE VR v2.0.12**](https://skse.silverlock.org): A tool used by many Skyrim mods that expands scripting capabilities and adds additional functionality to the game.

-[**EngineFixesVR v1.21**](https://github.com/rollingrock/EngineFixesVR/releases): SKSEVR plugin to fix various issues with the Skyrim Special Edition engine.
+[**EngineFixesVR Part 2 v1.22**](https://www.nexusmods.com/skyrimspecialedition/mods/62089?tab=files): SKSEVR plugin to fix various issues with the Skyrim Special Edition engine.

+[**d3dcompiler_47.dll**](https://www.nexusmods.com/skyrimspecialedition/mods/31963?tab=files): Install this to your Skyrim Special Edition folder if you don't already have a copy of d3dcompiler_47.dll

 [**Binaural 3D Surround Sound for SKYRIM VR v2.3.01**](https://www.nexusmods.com/skyrimspecialedition/mods/26916?tab=files): This mod uses algorithms that can simulate HRTF, allowing for full 3D surround sound with just a normal pair of earphones or headphones.
 For 1st person use.